Barcelona

 Fewer arrivals of people

-Foreign-born residents, on the other hand, already represent 36.2% of Barcelona's population.
+Foreign-born residents, in contrast, already represent 36.2% of Barcelona's population.
 Of these 626,924 people, 460,409 maintain foreign nationality.
 Of these, Italian nationality continues to be the main one – driven by the large presence of Argentinians with this nationality –, followed by Colombian, Pakistani, Chinese, Peruvian, and French.
-Behind them are Barcelona residents with Moroccan, Venezuelan, Honduran, Russian, Argentinian, Indian, and Filipino nationality.
+Behind them are Barcelonians with nationality from Morocco, Venezuela, Honduras, Russia, Argentina, India, and the Philippines.

 Cargando